 As Dr Aragona Guiseppe says, “money holds a whole host of germs and so it’s more important than ever right now to try and curb your habit of using physical money.”

-A cashless society throws up a number of repercussions, from a likely increase in the number of third-party banking apps, to the possibility of digital exclusion from elderly groups or those who choose not to have online banking services.
+A cashless society throws up a number of repercussions, from a likely increase in the number of third party banking apps, to the possibility of digital exclusion for elderly groups or those who choose not to have online banking services.

 For some, it will showcase a successful, collaborative, modern way of working, which reduces overheads and the need for a physical office space.
-The forecasted rollout of 5G in the coming years will further increase the feasibility for home working.
-Eight of the ten of the most downloaded apps in the UK in March 2020 were for used for video conferencing, suggesting there will be further innovation in this space too.
+The forecasted roll-out of 5G in the coming years will further increase the feasibility for home working.
+Eight out of ten of the most downloaded apps in the UK in March 2020 were used for video conferencing, suggesting there will be further innovation in this space too.

 The government’s list of “critical workers” includes frontline healthcare workers, some civil servants, police, military, energy and infrastructure, as well as those in food production, delivery and retail.

 Some of the most important workers in the current pandemic are amongst the lowest paid in society, from hospital cleaners, to delivery drivers, to those stacking shelves at supermarkets.